Scathing U.N. report demands Vatican act against child sex abuse

 GENEVA/VATICAN CITY The United Nations on Wednesday accused the Vatican of systematically turning a blind eye to decades of sexual abuse of children by priests, and demanded it immediately turn over known or suspected offenders to civil justice.

-In a scathingly blunt report, the U.N.
+A scathingly blunt report by the U.N.
 Committee on the Rights of the Child said Church officials had imposed a "code of silence" on clerics and moved abusers from parish to parish "in an attempt to cover up such crimes".

+It said the Holy See must hand over an archive of evidence about the abuse of tens of thousands of children and take measures to prevent a repeat of cases such as the scandal of Ireland's Magdalene Laundries, where girls were forced to work in church-run institutions.

-The Vatican called the report "distorted" and "unfair" and said the United Nations had ignored steps taken in the past decade to protect children.
+In its own combative response, the Vatican said the Roman Catholic Church was committed to protecting children.
+It called the report "distorted" and "unfair" and said it had failed to properly consider measures the Church has introduced in the past decade to protect children.

-The combative exchange sets the scene for the Vatican's biggest clash with the United Nations since 1994.
-Then, at a U.N. population conference in Cairo, the Vatican forced the international organization to back down on a proposal to approve abortion as a means of birth control.

-The report also lays out a fresh challenge for a commission named by Pope Francis in December to advise him on a scandal that has plagued the Church for decades.
+"This committee has not rendered a good service to the United Nations," Archbishop Silvano Tomasi, head of the Vatican delegation to U.N. organisations in Geneva, told Vatican Radio.

+Reacting to the report's demands for changes in its opposition to homosexuality, abortion and artificial contraception, the Vatican accused the committee of interfering in religious freedom and trying to dictate modifications to "non-negotiable" moral teachings.

 The committee said it was "gravely concerned that the Holy See has not acknowledged the extent of the crimes committed, has not taken the necessary measures to address cases of child sexual abuse and to protect children, and has adopted policies and practices which have led to the continuation of the abuse by and the impunity of the perpetrators".